When a dog has a body temperature that is higher than normal, he is having a fever.

 - Lumps and swelling

-While these symptoms may indicate fever, to take the guesswork out of the equation, the best way is to actually take the temperature of the dog.
+Of course, to take the guesswork out of the equation, the best way is to actually take the temperature of the dog.

 How to Take a Dog’s Temperature

-It may not be an easy task to take your dog’s temperature if he resists – if that is the case it may be better to leave the job to your vet.
+It may not be an easy task to take your dog’s temperature if he resists!
+If that is the case it may be better to leave the job to your vet.

 If your dog is cooperative enough, you can try to take his temperature preferably using a digital thermometer which is safer (not breakable).